MGxCoder/Learning-JavaScript/README.md

    Learning basic How to use Javascript in html file using <script> tag with  "<!-- -->" and about the variable which declared using "var Keyword
 ## Day 2:
- Learned about How to create a function called hello in for a button
+ Learned about How to create a function called hello in for a button with both using JS3rd.js file and using script tag in html file